russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Tutorials/To-do List App, Pt. 6.md

 ![[Screenshot 2024-05-19 at 8.02.17 AM.png]]

-On the screen that appears, expand the window if needed, then for each package product shown, change the option for the **Add to Target** column to read **TodoList** (this is the app or target name of your project):
+On the screen that appears, expand the size of the window if needed, then for each package product shown, change the option for the **Add to Target** column to read **TodoList** (this is the app or target name of your project):

 ![[Screenshot 2024-05-19 at 8.04.10 AM.png]]

+> [!IMPORTANT]
+>
+> There are *six* packages to be added to your project.
+Be sure that you make selections, as shown in the screenshot above, so that all of the packages are added to your project.

 Finally, press the **Add Package** button: